francoisvogel/francoisvogel.github.io/privacy_policy.md

 -asciitable.francoisvogel.io

-Google Analytic is being used. https://google.com/policies/privacy/partners/
+Google Analytics is being used. https://google.com/policies/privacy/partners/

 Google Adsense is being used.